Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Overview of the UT Austin Application Process

-The UT Austin application process is also shaped by Texas-specific admissions policies, including automatic admission for eligible in-state students and a holistic review process for everyone else.
+The process is also shaped by Texas-specific admissions policies, including automatic admission for eligible in-state students and a holistic review process for everyone else.

 Step 1: How to Apply to UT Austin

-If you’re wondering how to apply to UT Austin, all applicants must use the official UT Austin application available on the university’s website.
-This application is used for first-year, transfer, and international students.
+All applicants must use the official UT Austin application available on the university’s website.

 Step 2: UT Austin Application Requirements